Prohibited degree of kinship: Australia

 In Australia, the Marriage Act 1961 prohibits a marriage to a direct ancestor or descendant or sibling (whether full sibling or half sibling), including those arising from a legal adoption.
 Such marriages are void.

-England and Wales, and the World-wide Anglican Communion
+England, Wales and the Anglican Communion

 The 1662 Book of Common Prayer of the Church of England, long used in various forms through a broad swathe of Anglicanism, included a Table of Kindred and Affinity listing the prohibited degrees of kinship within which one could not marry due to consanguinity or marital affinity.
 The list was enacted by the Marriage Act 1949 which with significant changes continues to apply in England and Wales.
 The list was cut back by the Marriage (Prohibited Degrees of Relationship) Act 1986, by deleting from the list prohibitions based on affinity relationships, and added to in other respects.
 Marriages that continue to be prohibited in England and Wales by the 1949 Act are as follows: